 Hard copies of case records concerning the family member or other interested party and a client unrelated to the current investigation may not be released to DADS.

-4782.2 Procedure for Staffing and Completing Standard Referrals to DADS Guardianship Services
+4782.2 Procedure for Staffing and Completing Standard Referrals to HHSC Guardianship Services

-4783.1 Procedure for Emergency Referrals to DADS Guardianship Services During an Emergency Order for Protective Services (EOPS)
+4783.1 Procedure for Emergency Referrals to HHSC Guardianship Services During an Emergency Order for Protective Services (EOPS)

 5111 Individuals and Entities Entitled to the Case Record